UltraCakeBakery/webpage-analyzer/README.md

-Got it!
-Let's update the example and API description to reflect initializing a new analyzer instance and passing an array of CSS and JavaScript file contents.
-Here's an updated version:

----

 ## webpage-analyzer

 **Library for scanning and analyzing a webpage.
 Insert the HTML, stylesheets, and JavaScript files to get useful information back.**